course-dprep/analysing-directors-IMDB/README.md

 ## Motivation

-This study is relevant as it can provide insights into whether experience plays a significant role in filmmaking success, informing both aspiring and established directors, film producers, and scholars studying the film industry
+This study/ is relevant as it can provide insights into whether experience plays a significant role in filmmaking success, informing both aspiring and established directors, film producers, and scholars studying the film industry

 By analyzing IMDb datasets, we will measure a director’s career length based on the span between their first and last directed movie and compare this to the average IMDb ratings of their films.
 Additionally, the number of productions attributed to each director will be taken into account, allowing us to explore whether a higher volume of work influences overall ratings.

+Furthermore, genre versatility—the number of different genre categories a director has worked in—will be considered as a control variable.
+Directors who have experience across multiple genres may demonstrate greater adaptability and creative range, which could positively influence audience appreciation and ratings.
+On the other hand, directors specializing in specific genres might develop a strong niche following, potentially leading to higher ratings within their expertise.

-The findings could provide insight into whether experience and productivity correlate with higher audience appreciation
+The findings could provide insight into whether experience, productivity, and creative diversity correlate with higher audience appreciation.

 ## Research question
 'Do directors with a long career have better-rated movies?'